JUOM2016/Optimal-AFC-Preperation/README.txt

 Optimal Finnese and therefore optimal AFC shape can be calculated using F_opt = pi/arctan(2pi/OD)

+Repository includes code to control Zurich Instruments HDAWG.
+There is a python script to talk to the HDAAWG and a sequence written in the LabOne languange saved as a .txt.

 optimal_afc_shape_paper.ipynb

 This Paper makes many AFCs ar differenct central frequencies in parallel